Fort Machault: Garrison

 After abandoning Fort Duquesne in November 1758, the French fell back to Fort Machault.
 The British expected them to launch a counterattack from there in the following campaign season.
-In 1758, Colonel Mercer, in a report from Fort Pitt (the former Fort Duquesne), reported that there were about 100 soldiers at Fort Machault, where the French had 11 flat-bottomed boats called "batteaus" and a large gun the size of a quart pot "which they fire off by a train of powder."
+In 1758, Colonel Hugh Mercer stated that there were about 100 soldiers at Fort Machault, where the French had 11 flat-bottomed boats called batteaux, "and one great gun of the size of a quart pot which they fire off by a train of powder."
+In March 1759, Mercer reported that a Native American spy named Bull had entered the fort and observed that the garrison consisted of two officers and forty men.

+Assault on Fort Machault

+Once the British took Fort Duquesne, Fort Machault became the primary French stronghold on the frontier with British territory.
+In January 1759, Colonel Hugh Mercer wrote this description of Fort Machault, which the French were strengthening in anticipation of an assault: